gimbalabs/mesh-asteria-demo-app/README.md

 3. Player can move a Ship

 ### Next Steps
-- Before next meeting on 2024-05-07: initial project repo with all dependencies (James)
+- [x] Before next meeting on 2024-05-07: initial project repo with all dependencies (James)
+- [ ] Before next meeting on 2024-05-14: Learn syntax / design pattern for compiling parameterized validator directly in Aiken
-- On 2024-05-07: Build transactions (1) and (2)
+- [ ] On 2024-05-14: Build transactions (1) and (2)
   - Might need to mint an Admin token before that - James will have one ready